-Ceramic Coatings, applied to vehicle surfaces, DO NOT replace the physical characteristics of substrates (mainly paint–which is mostly polyurethane) they adhere to.
-True crosslinking coating chemistry, attached via covalent bonding, adheres to a substrate working together in symbiosis with the substrate.
+Ceramic Coatings, applied to vehicle surfaces, DO NOT REPLACE the physical characteristics of substrates (mainly polyurethane paint) they adhere to.
+True cross-linking coating chemistry, attached via covalent bonding, adheres to a substrate working together in symbiosis with the substrate.
 Ceramic Coatings ONLY amplify or enhance the pre-existing physical characteristics of the substrate.

-* * More Precisely Within the Context of Automotive Paint: Ceramic Coatings cannot replace the base characteristics (especially ‘hardness’) of the substrate they bond to—NO MATTER the Manufacturer’s Claimed Hardness Rating of a Coating.
+* Within the Context of Automotive Paint: Ceramic Coatings cannot replace the base characteristics (especially ‘hardness’) of the substrate they bond to—NO MATTER the Manufacturer’s Claimed Hardness Rating of a Coating.

 Let’s examine this issue using another logical non-detailing analogy:

 With current scientific technology, it is impossible for scientists to create a cotton t-shirt that’s bulletproof from handguns– no matter how thick it’s constructed.
 The cotton’s physical characteristics and the final material’s weave construction are not strong enough to withstand the force of a bullet fired at a modest rate of ~400-600meters/second.